awslabs/aws-crt-python/README.md

 ### OpenSSL and LibCrypto

 aws-crt-python does not use OpenSSL for TLS.
-On Apple and Windows devices, the OS's default TLS library is used.
+On Windows, the OS's default TLS library (Schannel) is used.
+On Apple (macOS), both Secure Transport and s2n-tls are compiled in; the backend is selected at runtime (see [macOS TLS Backend](#macos-tls-backend) below).
-On Unix devices, [s2n-tls](https://github.com/aws/s2n-tls) is used.
+On other Unix devices, [s2n-tls](https://github.com/aws/s2n-tls) is used.
 But s2n-tls uses libcrypto, the cryptography math library bundled with OpenSSL.

 To simplify installation, aws-crt-python has its own copy of libcrypto.